1835 Constitution of Serbia: Mileta's rebellion

-The absence of the state system and the court in Serbia was very felt, the number of humiliated officials, who were beaten.
-They were not ready to suffer the behavior of Prince Miloš and his closest associates.
-In addition, Miloš still avoided organizing the Council, according to the 1830 constitution, but he was obliged to do that.
+The absence of the state system and the court in Serbia was very felt, as the number of humiliated officials, who were beaten.
+They were not ready to suffer the behaviour of Prince Miloš and his closest associates.
+In addition, Miloš still avoided organising the council, according to the 1830 constitution, but he was obliged to do that.
 Despite formally relieving the peasants of feudal relations, Prince Miloš still retained certain feudal obligations, which would almost cost him his reign a little later.